mickeymond/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13. ./12-directory_permissions => Create a script that creates a directory called my_dir with permissions 751 in the working directory.

 14. ./13-change_group => Write a script that changes the group owner to school for the file hello

+15. ./100-change_owner_and_group => Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.